Haohao99/Haohao99/README.md

 - 👋 Hi, I’m Howard Hu.
-- 👀 I’m interested in Statistics, Data science, Software Development, and so on.
+- 👀 I’m interested in Statistics, Data Science, Software Development, and so on.
-- 🌱 I will graduate from Rose-Hulman institute of technology in MAY 2021, and I will pursue a M.S in Statistics from SEP 2021 at the University of Virginia.
+- 🌱 I am a graduate student major in Statistics at the University of Virginia.
-- 🌱 I’m currently learning computer network include socket programming, TCP, HTTP, and so on.
+- 🌱 I’m currently learning quantitive trading related knowledge.
-- 💞️ I’m looking to have a full time job on 2022.
+- 💞️ I’m looking to have a full-time quant trader job in 2022.
 - 📫 How to reach me.
 Email huhao63889@gmail.com

 <!---